makerdao/optimism-dai-bridge/README.md

   message from `L2DepositedToken`
 - `l2/L2DepositedToken.sol` - L2 side of the bridge.
 Mints new L2 DAI after receiving message from `L1ERC20Gateway`.
   Burns L2 DAI tokens when withdrawals happens

+## Upgrades

+Upgrading this bridge is done by extracting escrow to a separate address.
+Thanks to this new bridge can be deployed and connected to the same pool of funds so there are no liqudity issues between bridges.

 ## Running